Gel or Dip Powder? A Guide to the Different Types of Manicures—Plus, How Much They Cost

-How much does it cost: Around $20–40, plus tip.
+How much does it cost: Around $20–40, plus tip

-What it is: This is the most popular manicure you’ll hear about right now.
+What it is: This is the most popular manicure you'll hear about right now.
 Think of it as a souped-up version of a basic manicure that uses a UV light to cure and harden liquid polish, which is what makes a gel manicure last up to three times longer than regular polish.
-There's one catch: You’ll have to go back to the salon to get it soaked off.
-Don’t dare try to pick it off; that’s a one-stop shop to stripped nails.
+There's one catch: You'll have to go back to the salon to get it soaked off.
+Don't dare try to pick it off; that's a one-stop shop for stripped nails.

 How long does it last: Around two to three weeks.

 Who it's for: If you love your signature OPI or Essie color but need it to last past the weekend, a gel mani will do the trick.
 Nowadays most salons carry your favorite nail colors in both regular and gel polish.

 How much does it cost: Around $25–45, plus tip

 Dip Powder Manicure